-Dubrovnik was one of the world’s greatest maritime city-states, second only to Venice.
+Dubrovnik was one of the world’s most celebrated maritime city-states, second only to Venice.
 This is in large part due to the strength of their defensive ramparts, the longest and most complete in Europe.
 Dubrovnik’s city walls have survived sieges by countless invaders and still stand proudly today.

 The walls you visit in Dubrovnik today date from the 12th – 17th centuries and are roughly 1,940 metres (6,360 ft) long.
 They are up to 6 metres (20 feet) thick and up to 25 meters (80 feet) high.
 There’s no scaling these walls!

 If you take your time, it takes roughly 2 hours to walk the entire length of the ramparts.
-There are a lot of stairs so you will certainly get a good work-out.
+There are a lot of stairs, so you will undoubtedly get a good work-out.